linkedin/PalDB/README.md

 Use cases
 ---------

-At LinkedIn, PalDB is used in data pipelines and machine-learning applications.
+At LinkedIn, PalDB is used in analytics workflows and machine-learning applications.

-It's usage is popular on Hadoop work-flows because of its limited memory footprint and ease to distribute.
-It often allows to use map-side operations (e.g. join) when that wouldn't be possible with classic Java data structures.
-For instance, a set of 350M member ids would only use ~290M of memory with PalDB versus ~1.8GB with a traditional HashSet.
-Moreover, PalDB's store files are single binary files making it easy to package and use with Hadoop's distributed cache mechanism.
+Its usage is especially popular in Hadoop workflows because memory is rare yet critical to speed things up.
+In this context, PalDB often enables map-side operations (e.g. join) which wouldn't be possible with classic in-memory data structures (e.g Java collections).
+For instance, a set of 35M member ids would only use ~290M of memory with PalDB versus ~1.8GB with a traditional Java HashSet.
+Moreover, as PalDB's store files are single binary files it is easy to package and use with Hadoop's distributed cache mechanism.

 Machine-learning applications often have complex binary model files created in the `training` phase and used in the `scoring` phase.
 These two phases always happen at different times and often in different environments.
 For instance, the training phase happens on Hadoop or Spark and the scoring phase in a real-time service.
 PalDB makes this process easier and more efficient by reducing the need of large CSV files loaded in memory.